-Justin Rood directs POGO's Congressional Oversight Initiative.
+Justin Rood directed POGO's Congressional Oversight Initiative.
 The Initiative aims to improve and enhance Congress's ability to do effective oversight by providing information, advice, and other assistance.

 Previously, Rood served under Senator Tom Coburn (R-OK) on his Homeland Security and Governmental Affairs Committee as director of investigations on Homeland Security matters.

 Prior to that, he worked under Senator Coburn as senior investigator on the Permanent Subcommittee on Investigations, Minority Staff.
 There he led a 2012 investigation into domestic intelligence fusion centers, finding them "pools of ineptitude, waste, and civil liberties intrusions," in the words of The Washington Post'sfront-page coverage of the report.

 Before joining Senator Coburn’s staff, Rood was an award-winning investigative producer and reporter with ABC News and other outlets.
 At ABC, Rood helped uncover the D.C.
 Madam scandal, which led to a number of resignations including that of Deputy Secretary of State Randall Tobias.
 In 2006, while at Talking Points Memo, Rood was part of a two-person reporting/blogging team that broke the story about the Bush administration dismissing seven U.S. Attorneys during a midterm purge.
 The story earned Talking Points Memo a Polk Award.

 Rood is a 2015 non-resident fellow with the Yale Law School's Information Society Project.

 A native Washingtonian, Rood is also co-founder of the Funk Parade, a celebration of local music, arts, and culture that brings the diverse communities of the city together.